International Health Insurance

 Email: fsucre@sucrelaw.com

 These two regions have high levels of criminal activity compared to the rest of the country, including drug and human trafficking.
-Many countries, such as the United States and Canada, recommend avoiding these areas completely.
-If you plan to visit these areas, it is best to do so on a group tour and only to locations that are currently under the surveillance of the police.
+Many countries, such as the United States and Canada, recommend avoiding these areas altogether.

 Many areas of Panama have strong currents and riptides.
-Most beaches do not have lifeguards, and they seldom have signs warning people of dangerous water conditions.
+Most beaches lack lifeguards, and they often lack signs warning people of hazardous water conditions.
 Drownings occur every year; to stay safer, never swim alone.

-Political demonstrations occasionally occur in Panama, and they may sometimes turn violent.
-Avoid any areas where demonstrations occur and follow local media to stay up-to-date on the events.
+Political demonstrations occasionally occur in Panama, and they may sometimes escalate into violence.
+Avoid areas where demonstrations are taking place and stay up-to-date on the latest events by following local media.